Best Car Insurance Discounts for Nurses

 How to Claim Nurse Insurance Discounts

 Claiming your nurse discount is simple.
 Most insurers just need basic proof, like your nursing license, hospital ID or a letter from your employer.
-The process is fast, since insurance companies make it easy for healthcare professionals to qualify.
+The process is fast because insurance companies make it easy for healthcare professionals to qualify.

 How Much Can Nurses Save on Car Insurance?

-Nurses can typically save between 3% and 15% on car insurance just for working in healthcare, and in some cases, even more.
+Nurses save between 3% and 15% on car insurance just for working in healthcare, sometimes more.
 The actual discount depends on your insurer, state and whether you're a member of a professional organization.

 Nurse Discount Breakdown by Insurer